Services

 What to watch out for:

-• Oral: The oral route is the most common, least invasive and the easiest route.
-All opioids given orally are absorbed via the stomach and intestines and then transported to the liver where they undergo "first-pass metabolism" before entering systemic circulation.
-Oxycontin is a long acting drug while Oxycodone is fast acting drug used for breakthrough pain
+• Oral: The oral route is the most common, least invasive and the easiest.
+All opioids given orally are absorbed via the stomach and intestines, and then transported to the liver where they undergo “first-pass metabolism” before entering systemic circulation.
+Oxycontin is a long-acting drug, while Oxycodone is a fast-acting drug used for breakthrough pain.

-• Intrathecal infusion: Provides round-the-clock delivery of analgesic in the spinal cord, thus allowing higher concentration of medication with minimum systemic side effects and consequently decreasing the total opioid daily dose significantly
+• Intrathecal infusion: Provides round-the-clock delivery of analgesic in the spinal cord, thus allowing higher concentrations of medication with minimum systemic side effects and, consequently, decreasing the total opioid daily dose significantly.

 What to watch out for: